What are the pain and symptoms associated with the infraspinatus muscle?

 Sombra Warm Therapy Pain Relieving Gel is a warming gel that I use every day not only on myself but also on clients.
 It provides warmth without burning and is better at relieving pain than other over the counter pain creams.
 For arthritic or chronic shoulder pain Sombra can be applied several times a day for continuous pain relief.
 For infraspinatus muscle pain, rub Sombra into the back of the shoulder, all around the shoulder blade area, the entire upper arm area, and up the neck to the base of the skull.

 Hot and Cold Shoulder Therapy Wrap

 Elasto-Gel Hot Cold Wrap works well for those who need a wrap that provides both heat and cold therapy.
 This is a great wrap for people suffering from shoulder arthritis pain.
-Heat and cold can both help relieve symptoms of frozen shoulder and rotator cuff muscle pain.
-The wrap is gel which allows it to mold to the chest, shoulder and upper arm comfortably.
+Heat and cold can both help relieve symptoms of biceps brachii strain, frozen shoulder and rotator cuff muscle pain.
+The wrap is gel which allows it to mold to the chest, shoulder, and upper arm comfortably.

-Self Treatment Help for Infraspinatus Pain and Frozen Shoulder
+Self Treatment for Infraspinatus Muscle and Frozen Shoulder